-At the top of the turn signal lever there's a paddle with the word PUSH on it.
-To spray washer fluid on the windshield, just push the paddle for less than a second.
-The washer will continue to spray until you release the paddle.
+At the top of the turn signal/headlamp beam lever there's a paddle with the word PUSH on it.
+To spray washer fluid on the windshield, just push the paddle.
+The washer will continue to spray until you release the paddle for less than a second.
 The wipers will clear the window and wipe a few more times before stopping or returning to the previous setting.